awaragi/mocha-testrail-reporter/README.md

 ## TestRail Settings

-To increase security, TestRail team suggests using an API key instead of the password.
+To increase security, the TestRail team suggests using an API key instead of a password.
 You can see how to generate an API key [here](http://docs.gurock.com/testrail-api2/accessing#username_and_api_key)

 If you maintain your own TestRail instance on your own server, it is recommended to [enable HTTPS for your TestRail installation](http://docs.gurock.com/testrail-admin/admin-securing#using_https)